J. Max Bond Jr.: Career

 Back in the United States, he served as head of the Architects' Renewal Committee in Harlem (ARCH) in 1967 and 1968.
-In 1970, together with Donald P. Ryder, he founded the architectural firm of Bond Ryder & Associates which was responsible for the design of the Martin Luther King Jr. Center for Nonviolent Social Change in Atlanta, and the Birmingham Civil Rights Institute in Birmingham, Alabama, as well as Harlem's Schomburg Center for Research in Black Culture.
+After that, in 1969, together with Donald P. Ryder, he founded the architectural firm of Bond Ryder & Associates, which was responsible for the design of the Martin Luther King Jr. Center for Nonviolent Social Change in Atlanta, and the Birmingham Civil Rights Institute in Birmingham, Alabama, as well as Harlem's Schomburg Center for Research in Black Culture.

 The firm merged with Davis, Brody & Associates after Ryder's retirement in 1990.
 Bond became a partner at the newly combined firm of Davis Brody Bond, bringing over nine architects to join the nearly 100 at Davis, Brody, which had been best known for its work at Manhattan residential developments at Riverbend Houses, Waterside Plaza and Zeckendorf Towers.
 Bond was responsible for the museum component at the National September 11 Memorial & Museum at the World Trade Center site at the time of his death.

 Bond served as chairman of the architecture division at the Columbia University Graduate School of Architecture and Planning from 1980 to 1984.
 He was dean from 1985 to 1992 at the City College of New York School of Architecture and Environmental Studies.
 He served as a member of the New York City Planning Commission from 1980 to 1986.